ColinFrankish/student-directory/README.md

 ruby directory.rb
 ```

-Also added a small five aside football team creatoer to recap some of the basics
+Also added a small five aside football team creator to recap some of the basics
 learnt in the student directory project, and refactored.
 ```shell
 ruby players.rb